Sustaining Forests for People and Planet

 Forests and nature-based solutions can deliver one-third of global emissions reductions needed by 2030

-We work with civil society, governments and the private sector to ensure landscapes are governed fairly and managed sustainably.
-We support radical transparency and accountability for where and how the world’s forests are changing, providing open access to the latest data and cutting-edge technology for monitoring trees.
-We partner with governments, entrepreneurs, investors and global and local experts to build the social and financial conditions for restoring trees and economic productivity to degraded lands.
-And we offer research and expertise to help realize policies that better protect and restore ecosystems.
+We work with civil society, governments and the private sector to ensure forested landscapes are governed fairly and managed sustainably.
+We support radical transparency and open access to the latest data and cutting-edge monitoring technology, so that all actors can be held accountable for actions that impact forests.
+We partner with governments, entrepreneurs, investors and forests experts to build the social and financial conditions for conserving forests and restoring degraded ecosystems.
+And we produce groundbreaking research to shed light on important forest issues and aid in better decision-making.

 Open Timber Portal